 Whitman said, "I am honored and excited to lead HP.
 I believe HP matters -- it matters to Silicon Valley, California, the country and the world."

-Lane said the board considered hiring an interim CEO to replace Apotheker, but after considering internal and external candidates, it decided Whitman was "the strongest" person to lead the company.
+Lane said the board thought about hiring an interim CEO to replace Apotheker, but after considering internal and external candidates, it decided Whitman was "the strongest" person to lead the company.

 Board members "very much appreciate" Apotheker's efforts since he joined the company last year, he said.

 Apotheker was appointed to head HP last Sept.
 30, replacing Mark Hurd.
 Hurd resigned in August 2010 after the company said it found discrepancies in his expense reporting and investigated sexual harassment allegations against him.